ktravaglini/BIOC281/Classes/1/Tutorial 1 Instructions.md

 Alternatively, install Stanford provided terminal app SecureCRT "https://uit.stanford.edu/software/scrt_sfx" (recommended)

 After installing SecureCRT click file-->Quick Connect.
 In the "Hostname" field type "rice.stanford.edu" without the quotes.
 Make sure that "Save session" and "Open in tab" options are checked.
 Click "Connect" followed by "OK".
 When promted, type your SUNetID as Username and SUNetpassword as password.
 You may want to save your username and password so its easier to connect in future.
-Next time simmply click on "Session Manager" and double click on the saved rice.stanford.edu session to connect.
+Next time simply click on "Session Manager" and double click on the saved rice.stanford.edu session to connect.

 ## On Mac launch Terminal app

 Press command+space keys together to access search.
 Type "Terminal" in search field and click Terminal.app to launch terminal

 Once Terminal is running connect to FarmShare by typing the following command.
 Replace SUNetID with your SUNetID without the "<>" characters.
-Follow similar scheme for the rest of the tutorial: "<>" indicates a text string specicific to you that needs to be replaced.
+Follow similar scheme for the rest of the tutorial: "<>" indicates a text string specific to you that needs to be replaced.

 ```bash
 ssh <SUNetID>@rice.stanford.edu